Howard Hanson: Compositional style

 Hanson's music has been described as part of the Neo-Romantic movement in music which endeavored to continue the traditions of the Romantic era into the 20th century.
 His Symphony No. 2, for example, has been cited as a Neo-Romantic manifesto.
 He has also been identified by critics as an "American Neoromantic composer par excellence" whose compositions were conceived in the grand romantic tradition of Antonin Dvorák.
 In addition, his early symphonies have been characterized as "splendidly effusive, gorgeously orchestrated, rich in harmonic texture".

 It should also be noted, however, that Hanson's compositions also incorporated experimentation with modern musical idioms.
 Many of the passages in his works are based upon modal scales which call to mind Gregorian chants.
 In addition, he made extensive use of extended tertian chords, motoric ostinati in rapid passages and alternating triadic chords.
 Several of his liturgical and choral compositions also reflected themes derived from Swedish Lutheran hymns.
 Elements of Nordic austerity identified in his music have also prompted some observers to compare him to Jean Sibelius.

 It has also been noted that one of Hanson's hallmarks as a composer is his utilization of melodic lines which flow seamlessly in a manner which is almost improvisational, unpretentious, and very American.
 The composer and critic David Owens indicated that Hanson clearly embraced the use of tonal beauty in his compositions in order to give expression to a conservative musical ideal.
 By carefully blending his use of tonality with a masterful understanding of orchestral depth, Hanson succeeded in producing compositions which Owen described as being both memorable and compelling.

+While reviewing Hanon's legacy in 1981, the music critic Donal Henehan wrote in the New York Times that Hanson's music is representative of the post-Romantic style in the tradition of Jean Sibelius.
+He also noted that, "for more than a half century (Hanson) stood like Horatio at the bridge, beating back the faddists, the avant-gardists, and the purveyors of what he once termed "modern musical realism" and that the music found in his Nordic and Romantic Symphonies "exudes a sincerity and concern for craft that lend it enough legitimacy to warrant occasional revival and reassessment".
+He also recounted Hanson's disdain for music which is "too cerebral" and his assertion that emotional expression is the ultimate objective of any successful musical performance.
+This "traditionalist" philosophy of music became the hallmark of a conservative '"Eastman School" of composers which included: William Bergsma, Robert Moffat Palmer, Burrill Phillips, Gardner Read, and Bernard Rogers.

 Perhaps Hanson described his music best when he portrayed it as metaphorically "springing from the soil of the American midwest.
 It is music of the plains rather than of the city and reflects, I believe, something of the broad prairies of my native Nebraska."
+For in the final analysis, Hanson believed that, "To the artist, to the musician, is given the task of creating and expressing beauty--of sensitizing the souls of men...."